Obituaries for the week of June 28, 2017

 Mrs. Haynie is survived by her husband, Luke Haynie of Atmore; two daughters, Tya (David) Hoftling of S. C. and Mia Evatt of Saraland, Ala.; grandchildren, Letah (Nathan) Bishop and Dorian Stoutamire; one brother, E.K.
 “Bo” Bowman, Jr. of Homosassa, Fla.

-Funeral services will be held Friday, June 23, 2017 at 10 a.m. from Johnson-Quimby Funeral Home Chapel with Bro.
+Funeral services were held Friday, June 23, 2017 at 10 a.m. from Johnson-Quimby Funeral Home Chapel with Bro.
 Arnold Hendrix officiating.
-Interment will follow in Oak Hill Cemetery.
+Interment followed in Oak Hill Cemetery.

-The family will receive friends Thursday, June 22, 2017 from 6 to 8 p.m. at Johnson-Quimby Funeral Home
+The family received friends Thursday, June 22, 2017 from 6 to 8 p.m. at Johnson-Quimby Funeral Home

 Johnson-Quimby Funeral Home, INC in charge of all arrangements.